The U.S. federal tax system is a pay-as-you-go arrangement. Taxpayers are supposed to pay the IRS relatively soon after

-Throw in a pandemic and unemployment, and you could easily find yourself unable to come up with the cash you need to pay your taxes when it’s time to file your 2020 return.
+Worried about how to pay your taxes when it’s time to file your 2020 return?
 Perhaps this bumpy year caused you to forget to make an estimated payment.
-Whatever the case, it’s not too late to salvage the situation if you can.
+Maybe you were living from one unemployment check to the next.

 Adjust Your Withholding